 Federal Perkins Loan.
 Authorized by the Higher Education Act, this program provides a limited amount of low-interest loans to students who demonstrate an exceptional financial need.
-Currently students may borrow \$20,000 during the course of their undergraduate degree.
-Graduate students may borrow up to \$40,000 (including any amount borrowed as an undergraduate).
+Currently students may borrow \$15,000 during the course of their undergraduate degree.
+Graduate students may borrow up to \$30,000 (including any amount borrowed as an undergraduate).
 New borrowers begin repayment nine months after they graduate, leave school, or cease attending at least half-time.
 (Students who received funding under the National Direct Student Loan Program have a six-month grace period.)
 A repayment period of up to 10 years has been established by the federal government.
 The Higher Education Act also authorized certain conditions under which part or all of the loan may be canceled.
-Details are available in Student Loan Collections Services, Joyal Administration Building, Room 156.
+Details are available in the Student Aid Loan Collection Office, Joyal Administration Building, Room 156.